the-technat/mjpeg-streamer-project/docs/getstarted.md

 The next step would be to to join the raspberry pi into the VPN but for that the VPN server needs to run.

 ## Fire up openvpn-server
-Steps to Do:
-* ajust domain in services/openvpn-server/conf/openvpn.conf and services/openvpn-server/ovpn.env.sh and other settings if liked
-* fix permissions on openvpn config files chmod 644 for root
-* initpki (maybe hotfix if https://github.com/kylemanna/docker-openvpn/issues/605 is still open)
-* start the openvpn service finally in detached mode and see the logs

 As VPN Protocol I use OpenVPN.

 I assume the packages from the requirements are installed on your server and you are logged in to the server.